Songs that Move

 What's the bigger picture?

-We will use the pilot videos for a clinical trial in partnership with Dr Daniel van Wamelen at Kings College London, gathering data and feedback from people with Parkinson's, stroke, aphasia and other neurological conditions, before scaling up the project to create a library of songs and exercises catering for a diverse range of neurological conditions.
-We aim for the songs to be available on prescription.
+We will use the pilot videos for a clinical trial in partnership with neuroscientists Dr Daniel van Wamelen and Alessandra Borsini from Kings College London, gathering data and feedback from people with Parkinson's, stroke, aphasia and other neurological conditions, before scaling up the project to create a library of songs and exercises catering for a diverse range of neurological conditions.
+We ultimately aim for the songs to be available on prescription.

 1760017123_movers_&_shakers_logo.png 1726051755_ne-stacked-denim-ruby_(7).png

 We are working in collaboration with specialist physiotherapists the Neuro Heroes, with development feedback from award-winning podcasters Movers & Shakers Mark Mardell and Gillian Lacey-Solymar.
-We are currently also forming our collaboration with global piano specialists Steinway & Sons.
+We also recently launched our collaboration with global piano specialists Steinway & Sons.

 1725875556_img_4278.jpg1725875670_img_4279.jpg1725875696_img_4280.jpg (Starting voice development work on the project with Mover & Shaker Mark Mardell)